 5. No Paid Holidays

 Talking about hard work again.
-Another one of the disadvantages of being a digital nomad is that you don’t have any paid holidays anymore.
+Another disadvantage of being a digital nomad is that you don’t have any paid holidays anymore.
 If you don’t work, you don’t earn anything.
-Sure you can go on a 2 weeks’ vacation to Italy.
+Sure you can go on a 2 weeks vacation to Italy.
 But your income will go down to 0 during that time.
 Of course, this strongly depends on your type of work and contracts.
 But most of us can say goodbye to paid days of absence.

 What to do: If you are a freelancer, your chances are very small that your clients would agree to paid vacations.
 After all, that’s one reason why they’ve hired a freelancer.
-All you can do is save up enough money, so the 2 weeks, 4 weeks or 2 months’ vacation won’t hurt your bank account too much.
-Or, even better, build a work-life-balance of which you won’t need a holiday from.
+All you can do is save up enough money, so the 2 weeks, 4 weeks, or 2 months vacation won’t hurt your bank account too much.
+Or, even better, build a work-life balance from which you won’t need a holiday.
 Or at least where you don’t mind working a little bit every once in a while during your holiday.

-Or, even better, build a work-life-balance of which you won’t need a holiday from.
+Or, even better, build a work-life balance from which you won’t need a holiday.
 Or at least where you don’t mind working a little bit every once in a while during your holiday.

 6. No fixed Workplace